paduagroup/clandp/README.md

         packmol < pack.inp

-    Coordinates of will be written to the file `simbox.xyz`.
-You can use a molecular viewer such as RasMol or VMD to look at the `.xyz` files (fftool has an option to write the IUPAC atomic symbols instead of the atom names of the force field).
+    Coordinates will be written to the file `simbox.xyz`.
+You can use a molecular viewer such as RasMol or VMD to look at the `.xyz` files (`fftool.py` has an option to write the IUPAC atomic symbols instead of the atom names of the force field).

 4. Use `fftool.py` to build the input files for LAMMPS or DL_POLY